retostauffer/PyGFSV2/README.md

 Some more details about the most recent changes can be found in the [CHANGELOG.md](CHANGELOG.md) file.

-## Known "bugs"

-If you perform bulk actions (`GFSV2_bulk`) or try to download tons of data using `GFSV2_get` the ftp sever sometimes responds with a timeout.
-The script currently only drops a text error on the console.
-This is very likely due to ftp access restrictions.
-The `GFSV2` package uses `curl` to download the data you need and `curl` sends several requests to the ftp server.
-The FTP server seems to block or restrict the download if too many requests are made from one machine within a certain time period leading to these errors.

-2017-08-17: not yet have had a good idea how to smoothly come around this problem (maybe force the script to sleep for a few seconds as soon as a timeout has been received).
+## Update (I blamed my script but it was the the HDD)

+For those who came across this package in September 2017: I've written a warning that there are some unknown problems.
+Everyhing looks fine!
+The problem was caused by the hard drive where my scripts were running.
+Due to serious segfaults the downloader crashed relatively randomly *arrr*.

-2017-08-20: added `curl` section in the config files (optional), see [lisa.conf](lisa.conf) or [config/default.conf](config/default.conf) files, section `curl`.
+While (trying to) bucktrack this issue I've added some additional settings in the  `curl` section in the config files (optional), see [lisa.conf](lisa.conf) or [config/default.conf](config/default.conf) files, section `curl`.
 Furthermore, an overall sleep time (see section `[main] sleeptime` has been added (optional).
 These options should help to avoid getting blacklisted if several dozens of requests are made.
 However, as the rules are unknown (`ftp.cdc.noaa.gov`) you might see what works for you (depending on internet speed, number of requests, ...).

 * `[curl] curllog`: string, logfile.
 If given, pycurl drops some download logs there.
 * `[curl] timeout`: integer.
 Custom pycurl timeout.